AtyangIrukan/alx-system_engineering-devops/0x01-shell_permissions/README.md

-creates a script that switches the current user to betty
+prints the effective name of the current user